 Some things haven’t changed much at all over these many years.
 When we do our annual historical service, praying the words said by the first members of St. Stephen’s Church, there is very little that sounds unfamiliar.
 This common worship can be found throughout the Episcopal Church in the United States.
 Visit churches in our international network (Communion) and you’ll hear prayers almost identical to our own.
 Sunday worship roots our life together as Christian people and forms us into the people God longs for us to be.

 Please feel free to peruse our website.
+If you have a question, you may ask it here.
 Better yet, stop by.
 It is always good to see a new face.